Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice: Hazard rate estimation with the Gamma kernel

 Although the theoretical expressions of $V_0$ \eqref{eq:v_0} and $V$ \eqref{eq:v} are $t$-dependent and involve a lot of constants, we will use a much simpler expression in the numerical implementation, similarly to what is done in \cite{recurrent_event_Bouaziz}, by only keeping the same asymptotic order as the theoretical results:

-The constants are taken here as $\epsilon = 0.5, \kappa_0 = 0.03$, $\kappa_1 = 20$ and $||k||_{\infty}$ is estimated by taking the maximum of the estimated hazard rate for a given bandwidth.\\ The choice of an optimal constant is one of the difficulties linked to the implementation of minimax estimators (see e.g. the discussion in \cite{LACOUR20163774}).
-Since the theoretical framework of associated kernels involves additional approximations in the upper bounds compared to the classical case, it is not surprising that the resulting constants are also suboptimal, and depend on how tightly the inequalities in the assumptions on the kernel are true.
-In particular, the penalization functions $V$ and $V_0$ are not directly proportional to the variance of the estimator and are only asymptotically of the same order.\\ The bandwidth sets we consider are as follows:
+The constants are taken here as $\kappa_0 = 0.03$, $\kappa_2 = 20$ and $\kinf$ and $\kinfI$ are estimated by taking the maximum of the estimated hazard rate with the smallest bandwidth in the bandwidth set.
+As mentioned in \cite{recurrent_event_Bouaziz}, estimators of $\kinf$ and $\kinfI$ could be directly considered in the proofs, which would result in a similar inequality as the error done when estimating these quantities is of order $b^{2\gamma\beta} + b^{-\gamma}m^{-1}$.\\ The choice of an optimal constant is one of the difficulties linked to the implementation of adaptive estimators (see e.g. the discussion in \cite{LACOUR20163774}).
+Since the theoretical framework of associated kernels involves additional approximations in the upper bounds compared to the classical case, it is not surprising that the resulting constants are also suboptimal, and depend on how sharp the inequalities in the assumptions on the kernels are.
+The constants were chosen by tuning the bandwidth choice method on simulated data from several different hazard rates.
+In particular, the chosen values of $\kappa_0$ and $\kappa_2$ are much smaller than the theoretical values, and the dependence in $t$ of the variance term is removed.
+Without doing so, the variance term would systematically impose the choice of largest bandwidth, most particularly for large $t$.
+Given the broad framework of our study (e.g. the order of the dependence in $b$ of $\kappa_{t,b}$ is asymptotic and not exact as it is for classical kernels), the theoretical bound of $V_0$ and $V$ is unsurprisingly suboptimal.
+In particular, the exponential dependence in $t$ comes from relatively rough upper bounds and removing it allows $V_0$ and $V$ to stay close to the known theoretical order of the variance.
+The values chosen result in a bandwidth choice procedure that does not systematically choose the over-smoothing estimator.
+Note that the same is done in \cite{recurrent_event_Bouaziz}.
+We also follow a strategy similar to that of \cite{LACOUR20163774}, who established a minimal penalty phenomenon for this method for density estimation with standard kernels.
+We decreased each constant until the selected bandwidth was systematically the smallest value of $\mathcal{B}_m$ (minimization of the bias only), and chose a value above this empirical critical point.
+Note that the empirical penalization functions $V$ and $V_0$ are not directly proportional to the variance of the estimator and are only asymptotically of the same order.\\ The bandwidth sets we consider are as follows: